Aerodrome Safety Incident Investigation

 Organisational Details

 airsight offers this training course on request, worldwide.
-At the end of the course, all participants will receive an airsight certificate based on EASA training regulations, which is highly recognized throughout the aviation industry.
+At the end of the course, all participants will receive an airsight certificate based on EASA training regulations, which is highly recognised throughout the aviation industry.

 About airsight Training